University Hospital Marburg

 The clinic offers various surgical treatments (visceral, thoracic, and vascular) and general therapy for adults and children.
 In addition, radiology, maxillofacial surgery with dentistry, and modern laboratory and microbiological diagnostics expand the list of services.

 Does the clinic have a da Vinci Center for urological surgery?

 DaVinci hospital center offers numerous minimally invasive surgery services in urology.
 Radical and organ-sparing operations on the prostate gland, removing large kidney tumors, and plastic surgery of renal bowls to narrow the ureter are performed with high skill and precision.

 Marburg is a small but lively city in the heart of Germany.
 Halfway between Frankfurt and Kassel, Marburg is today a vibrant student city with a quaint medieval core and a history dating back over 800 years.
 Today Marburg has a population of around 80,000 and over 25,000 students.

 Marburg impresses not only with the diversity of local people but also with its original architecture.
 "Venice is famous for its thousands of bridges, Marburg for its steps and alleys," said the city's locals.
 Accessible on foot or via free glass-fronted elevators, the pedestrianized upper town is a charming network of winding streets and steep staircases surrounded by picturesque half-timbered buildings.
 The market square, home to the magnificent 14th-century town hall, is the city's heart and a popular meeting place for students.

-Marburg enjoys the benefits of its countryside, which is ideal for cycling tours, canoeing or catamaran trips.
-Visitors to the city will be greeted by idyllic views of the river, the romantic city centre, countless bars, cafes and restaurants, and the castle from the top of the hill overlooking the city centre.
+Marburg enjoys the benefits of its countryside, which is ideal for cycling tours, canoeing, or catamaran trips.
+Visitors to the city will be greeted by idyllic views of the river, the romantic city center, countless bars, cafes, and restaurants, and the castle from the top of the hill overlooking the city center.